MongoDB Atlas Setup (Recommended)

 Your final connection string should look like:

-Your MongoDB connection string contains sensitive credentials and should be treated as a secret.Never commit your connection string to version control or share it publicly.
-Always use environment variables to store database credentials.
+Your MongoDB connection string contains sensitive credentials and should be treated as a secret.Environment Variable Usage

 Alternative: Self-Hosted MongoDB